|Change Your Filters * Improve Your Life

 If My Air Conditioner is Whistling and Sucking Too Hard, What Should I Do?

 Depending on your situation, if your unit is located in a closet with a louvered door, make sure the door is clean so that the air can

 pass through the slots or you can leave the door open a little to let more air through.
-Also, you want to make sure you change
+Also you want to make sure you change your

-your filter on a regular basis.
+filter on a regular basis.
 Never leave your 1” filter in for more than 2 months.
-Another way is, if you have a pleated filter, do
+Another way is if you have a pleated filter, do not use

-not use one with a higher Merv rating than an 8.
-If that still dosen’t work, we suggest you purchase our Flanders EZ Flow AC or
+one with a higher Merv rating than an 8.
+If that still doesn't work, we suggest you purchase our Flanders EZ Flow Filter or our

-Furnace Filters or our white Polyester AC or furnace filters.
-They work better without restricting your air flow, which keeps your
+White Polyester AC or Furnace Filters, they work better without restricting your air flow, which keeps your electric bill down.

 What is a Furnace Filter?